renat2985/what_is_my_esp_ip/README.md

-# You and your ESP need to be on local network.
+# You and your ESP need to be one local network.

 ## 1 You need to upload this small sketch (what_is_my_esp_ip.ino) or GET this url http://onclick.lv/ip/get.php?mac="+WiFi.macAddress()+"&ip="+WiFi.localIP().toString();